Idaho National Guard participated in the Shoshone-Paiute School Job Fair

 |0

-This work, Idaho National Guard participated in the Shoshone-Paiute School Job Fair [Image 20 of 20], by SrA Joseph Morgan, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Idaho National Guard participated in the Shoshone-Paiute School Job Fair, by SrA Joseph Morgan, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT